xiaoshan1994/xiaoshan1994.github.io/content/english/post/Exiobase_3_4-analysis_Updated.md

 in a post COVID-19 world.

 ### Tasks
 1. Load from pickle
 2. Calculate for a specific country territorial CO2 emissions
 3. Calculate for a specific country consumption-based CO2 emissions
 4. Identify top-5 sectors that contribute to territorial emissions of a specific country
 5. Identify top-5 final demand expenditure on products that contribute to consumption-based emissions of a specific country
 6. Identify top-5 countries where the specific country displaced its emissions to

+June 11 at 17:00 (deadline):Code and report(.pdf) in Brightspace/Assignments.

 import numpy as np